 Who benefits from transaction monitoring

-Institutional risk assessment and individual customer risk profiles must be taken into account in order to meet anti-money laundering (AML) and counter-terrorist financing (CFT) requirements and fulfill monitoring and reporting obligations.
+Institutional risk assessment and individual customer risk profiles must be taken into account in order to meet anti-money laundering (AML) and counter-terrorist financing (CFT) requirements and fulfil monitoring and reporting obligations.
 In its guidance for a risk-based approach for the banking sector, Financial Action Task Force (FATF) recommends that a bank should have a monitoring system in place that is adequate with respect to its size, its activities and complexity as well as the risks present in the bank.

 The role of transaction monitoring systems